Heuristic principle: if a result is technically erudite, needs

 1D.
 Hyperintricate Numbers Chapter II introduces the hyperintricate matrix representation.

 1E.
 Associative Division Algebras Chapter III.
-This chapter contains a proof that the only standard associative division algebras are the reals, complex numbers and quaternions.
+We prove that the only standard associative division algebras are the reals, complex numbers and quaternions.
 In the case where there is more than one axis with square 1, a restricted set of singularities is present.
-We also give a proof of Wedderburn's little theorem.
+We give a proof of Wedderburn's little theorem.

 1F.
 Nonassociative Algebras Chapter IV.
-We introduce nonassociative operations derived from associative matrix multiplication.
-This extends the hyperintricate methodology.
-We also discuss Lie and Kac-Moody algebras.
+We introduce nonassociative operations derived from associative matrix multiplication, extend the hyperintricate methodology and discuss Lie and Kac-Moody algebras.

 1G.
-Novanions Chapter V. This chapter contains a proof that there exist nonassociative novanion algebras of dimension higher than the octonions.
+Novanions Chapter V. We prove that there exist nonassociative novanion algebras of dimension higher than the octonions.
 Novanion algebras are division algebras, except when the scalar part is zero, when the product of two nonzero novanions can be zero.
 We introduce explicit models, including the ten dimensional 10-novanions.
-For applications, see the Physics section.
+For applications, see the Physics section and Number, Space and Logic.

 1H.
 Fermat's Little Theorem for Matrices Chapter VI uses the hyperintricate representation of matrices to generalise Fermat's little theorem (not identical to its non-matrix cousin) and the Euler totient formula.